janzheng/buildatl/readme.md

-# BuildATL
+# buildatl

-Temporary splash page for build ATL, a project to connect the "Doers" of Atlanta.
+Temporary splash page for buildatl, a project to connect the "Doers" of Atlanta.

 For more information, send an email to hello@buildatl.com